NavSource Main Page FAQ Contact us Search NavSource

 Stout 76kThe Commissioning Program.Robert M. Cieri

-Stout 156kThe Commissioning Poster.Robert M. Cieri
+Stout 156kThe Commissioning Poster.Robert M. Cieri/Frank M. EGGER, Lienz-Tyrol, Austria

-Stout 193kDN-SC-95-02275 (20 August 1995) A port beam view of the guided-missile destroyer USS Stout (DDG 55) underway in Hampton Roads.
+Stout 193kDN-SC-95-02275.
+August 20 1995, a port beam view of the guided-missile destroyer USS Stout (DDG-55) underway in Hampton Roads.
 The Stout is returning to Norfolk following the departure of Hurricane Felix from the area.
 U.S. Navy Photo by: Don S. Montgomery, USN (Ret).Robert M. Cieri

 Stout 92kUSS Stout (DDG-55) and USS Merrimack (AO-179) during an UNREP viewed from CVN-73 George Washington in the Atlantic, Novermber 1995.Wendell R McLaughlin Jr

-Stout 93kThe U.S. Navy`s nuclear powered aircraft carrier; the Nimitz Class, USS George Washington (CVN 73 ) (right), as it refuels the Arleigh Burke class guided missile destroyer USS Stout ( DDG 55) while transiting the Atlantic Ocean on January 30, 1996.
+Stout 93kThe U.S. Navy`s nuclear powered aircraft carrier; the Nimitz Class, USS George Washington (CVN 73 ) (right), as it refuels the Arleigh Burke class guided missile destroyer USS Stout (DDG-55) while transiting the Atlantic Ocean on January 30, 1996.
 This marked the first time the Stout came alongside an aircraft carrier for underway replenishment.Fred Weiss

 Stout 259kDD-SD-99-03460.
 Atlantic Ocean, January 30 1996, the USS George Washington (CVN-73) refuels the Arleigh Burke-class guided-missile destroyer USS Stout (DDG 55), while transiting the Atlantic Ocean during Operation Joint Endeavor.
 U.S. Navy photo by: PH1 Chris Vickers.Robert M. Cieri